nelsongomes/ts-openapi/README.md

 ### Finally we export the JSON schema

-Note that the paths just need to be added one time (during server init), after this the openApi is basically static.
+Note that the paths just need to be added one time, during server init, after this the openApi is basically static.

 ```ts
     openApi.generateJson();